industrialsynthfreak/umist-reader/README.md

     >> reagents_list, reactions_list = read()
     >>

 The data is loaded directly into memory.
-At the time it weights approximately 400kb.
+At the time it weighs approximately 400kb.

 ###Classes
     - Reagent - simple reagent class with no methods